 Usage data.
 We collect data about how you and your device interact with Microsoft and our products.
 For example, we collect the following:

-• Device data.
+- Device data.
 We collect data about your device and the network you use to connect to our products.
-This includes data about operating systems and other software installed on your device, including any product keys.
-Data also includes IP address, device IDs (such as IMEI for phones), locale and language settings.
+This includes data about the operating systems and other software installed on your device, including any product keys.
+The data also includes IP address, device identifiers (such as IMEI number for phones), regional and language settings.

-• Support Data.
+- Support Data.
 When you contact Microsoft for support, we collect data about you and your hardware and software, as well as other details related to the support incident.
-This data includes communication or authentication data, the content of your conversations, and other communications with Microsoft support, machine and application status data when the error occurred and during diagnostics, as well as data system and registry on software installations and hardware parameter settings.
+This data includes communication or authentication data, the content of your chats and other communications with Microsoft support, data about the state of the machine and application when the error occurred and during duration diagnostics, as well as system and registry data related to software installations and hardware configurations.

 Interests and favorites.
 We collect data about your interests and favorites, such as groups watched in sports apps, stocks you're watching in economy apps, or your favorite cities that you add to weather apps.
 In addition to the information you provide yourself, your interests and favorites can also be inferred or derived from other data we collect.